 Awia Inclusive Community Project

-Awia means Sun in the Twi language.
+Awia means Sun in the Twi language of Ghana.
 Awia Inclusive Community Project (AICP) is a not-for-profit organization that aims to carry out socio-educational and development projects on a community basis, in order to provide for the improvement of the quality of life for less privileged minors and for minors with disabilities not only thanks to satisfy basic needs but guaranteeing inclusion and participation in community life.

 Through international support we work with the local communities and the Social Welfare Department to provide children the opportunity to reach their full potential and social inclusion, raising awareness about the importance of learning and schooling, educating about a different vision of disability in order to produce a change in the perception of disability and handicap within the families and the communities.

 AICP Current Projects

 After-school/Community Youth Centre, Kumasi

 Opening of an After-school/Community Youth Centre in the rural neighbourhood of Buokrom Estate, Kumasi, Ghana, to give the possibility of permanent educational and recreational support to less privileged children and adolescents.